 - As the name suggests, Mesh Topology generally forms a mesh of all the interconnected nodes.

-- Here each node is connected to every other node through a single one-to-one communicating wire.
+- Each node is connected to every other node through a single one-to-one communication wire.

 - There is a one-to-one mapping between each node.

-- A mesh topology is generally used over a large network where a single node’s breakdown shall not affect the complete network.
+- A mesh topology is generally used over an extensive network where a single node’s breakdown shall not affect the complete network.

 - It is generally used as if a single fault in routes, wires, etc., shall not hamper complete topology.